huggingface/blog/hf-bitsandbytes-integration.md

 # Introduction

-Language models are becoming larger: at the time of writing this blogpost, PaLM has 540B parameters, OPT, GPT-3 and BLOOM have around 176B parameters, and the current thread is clearly centered around large language models.
+Language models are becoming larger: at the time of writing this blogpost, PaLM has 540B parameters, OPT, GPT-3 and BLOOM have around 176B parameters, and the current trend is still towards larger language models.
 Below is a qualitative diagram showing the size of some recent language models (original content).

 ![LLM](assets/96_hf_bitsandbytes_integration/LLM.png)

 Therefore these models are hard to run on easily accessible devices.
-To properly run OPT-175B you would need to have around 5-6 NVIDIA A100 80GB, with each GPU costing ~15.000€.
+To properly run OPT-175B you would need to have around 5-6 NVIDIA A100 80GB, with each GPU costing ~15.000$.

+While running an open-source version of PaLM would be even more expensive, we at Hugging Face will certainly want to host these even larger models, just as we did for BLOOM, OPT, YaLM, so that the community can benefit from these powerful tools.

+Because these large models require a lot of resources to be run, it is a priotity to develop methods that allow us to run large models on less devices.
+To represent these large models faithfully however, we want to reduce the required number of devices and preserve performance at the same time – not an easy challenge for quantization and distillation approaches.

 Running large models on fewer devices with no performance degradation will be an open challenge for the next few years.
 In the future, Hugging Face will certainly be hosting these large models as we did it for BLOOM, OPT and YaLM, and we want users to benefit from the most powerful tools to run these models efficiently.

 At Hugging Face and BigScience, while training BLOOM-176B we were interested in reducing the main model’s size with the least performance degradation possible.
-That is how we came out collaborating with bitsandbytes to integrate the recent “GPT3.int8(): 8-bit Matrix Multiplication for Transformers at Scale” paper on transformers.
-We decided to integrate it since no post-training quantization is required to run this feature and you can reduce the memory footprint of the models at most by 2 for the largest models with few lines of code.
+That is how we came out collaborating with bitsandbytes to integrate the recent “GPT3.int8(): 8-bit Matrix Multiplication for Transformers at Scale'' paper on transformers.
+We decided to integrate it since no post-training quantization is required to run this feature and you can reduce the memory footprint of the models by 2x for the largest models with few lines of code.
 Let’s understand in this blogpost how this method works in a nutshell and how to use it in transformers!

 # A high level look

 Let us start from the beginning.
 The size of the model is determined by the number of its parameters, and the precision of the model is mostly determined by the precision of the parameters.
-Let’s imagine 1 bit as an available memory case to store a binary value (0 or 1), and 1 byte being a bigger memory that can store 8 bits.
+Let’s imagine 1 bit as an available memory case to store a binary value (0 or 1), and 1 byte being a bigger memory case that can store 8 bits.
 With one byte we can make 2^8=256 different patterns.
-1 byte numbers have a limited precision and one should store numbers in 2 bytes (float16 or bfloat16), 4 bytes (float32) or 8 bytes (float64) to get more precision - aka to cover more possible patterns and store very precise numbers.
+Usually, 256 different values offers too limited precision and one should store numbers in 2 bytes (float16 or bfloat16), 4 bytes (float32) or 8 bytes (float64) to get more precision - aka to cover more possible patterns and store very precise numbers.
+For example, 2 bytes can store 65536 patterns.

 ![byte](assets/96_hf_bitsandbytes_integration/byte.png)

-By default, most common Deep Learning models are stored in float32 - fp32 (4 bytes per parameter) but Large language models are usually stored in half-precision, so either fp16 or bf16 precision (2 bytes per parameter) since the performance gap between fp32 models and fp16 is relatively acceptable.
+By default, most common Deep Learning models are stored in float32 - fp32 (4 bytes per parameter) but Large language models are usually stored in half-precision, so either fp16 or bf16 precision (2 bytes per parameter) since the performance gap between fp32 models and fp16 is relatively acceptable, and fp16/bf16 allows for faster training that requires less memory.

 ![Model-storage](assets/96_hf_bitsandbytes_integration/Model-storage.png)